Does the term Dunning Kruger effect seem complicated? Don’t worry. Let me explain what it means with a true story of a bank robbery.

 An employee who has never been a manager considers the role easy.
 “How hard can leading people be?” you wonder.

-Unless you dive into leadership, you will have no idea about the challenges involved.
-It takes learning and practice, just like any other skill.
+Unless you dive into leadership, you will have no idea what challenges are involved.
+Leading people takes learning and practice, just like any other skill.
 The only difference is, you need to put in years of training and commit many mistakes before you get it right.

-Far too many employees take up leadership only to flatline in their career or get labeled as a jerk by the team members under them.
+Far too many employees take up leadership only to flatline in their career or get labeled as a jerk by the team members.

 4. Conspiracy theory believers

-Whenever a significant incident occurs around the globe, some conspiracy theory pops up.
+Whenever a significant incident occurs around the globe, a conspiracy theory has to pop up.
 You can take the examples of the 1969 moon landings, the 9/11 terror attack, or the death of a celebrity.

 The people who know little about the real facts are the ones who strongly defend the conspiracy theory.
-Besides, due to the gullibility of the general public and the spiciness of the story, the news spreads like a forest fire.
+Due to the gullibility of the general public and the spiciness of the story, the news spreads like a forest fire.